Last Updated: January 6, 2025

 Download

-Click on the Download icon above to open the CPM1.mpp file.
+Click the Download icon above to open the CPM1.mpp file.

-The Box Styles command opens the Box Styles dialog box, which allows you to edit or design your own Network Diagram for all of the items in the Style setting for the box.
+The Box Styles command opens the Box Styles dialog box, allowing you to edit or design your Network Diagram for all items in the box's Style setting.

 These style items are: